YairMZ/LDPC/docs/ldpc_overview/log_spa.md

 ---
 # Motivation

-The [probability domain](probability_spa.md) version of the algorithm, involves many multiplications.
-This may be costly in terms of computation for hardware implementation.
+The [probability domain](probability_spa.md) version of the algorithm involves many multiplications.
+These multiplications may be costly in terms of computation for hardware implementation.
 It may also introduce numerical instabilities (multiplication by zero).
-As such, a version which involves additions is preferred.
+As such, a version that involves additions is preferred.

 ---
 # Definitions